rackerlabs/support-how-to/content/how-to/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices/index.md

 ### View errors

-Monitored resources that are highlighted in grey might have an error.
-You can diagnose errors with checks by visiting the Cloud Control Panel (for Cloud Servers), or by using the Rackspace Monitoring API (for all other resources).
+The grey-highlighted monitored resources might have an error.
+You can diagnose errors with checks by visiting the Cloud Control Panel (for Cloud Servers) or by using the Rackspace Monitoring API (for all other resources).

 ### View resources with No Status Available

 If your monitored resource is grey, it might have no status.
 A resource can have no status for the following reasons:

 - You have disabled all alarms.
 - You have deleted all alarms.

-When there are no alarms configured, there are no thresholds to trigger a change in the state of the alarms, and the app cannot deliver a status for that resource.
+When you have configured no alarms, there are no thresholds to trigger a change in the state of the alarms, and the app cannot deliver a status for that resource.
 You can configure alarms for Cloud Servers in the Cloud Control Panel.
 To configure alarms for all other resources, use the Monitoring API.
 For information about how to use the API, see the [Rackspace Monitoring Developer Guide](https://docs.rackspace.com/docs/cloud-monitoring/v1/developer-guide/).